Family and Ancestors of Angie Kay Knowles

 BURIAL: George is interred at Liberty Cemetery.

-Eliza B. Smith
+Eliza B. SMITH

 Eliza is interred at Liberty Cemetery.

-Samuel Nathan Knowles
+Samuel Nathan KNOWLES

 BIOGRAPHY: History of Gibson County, Indiana